in the Pines - May 15 - 16, 2007

 that the fire is over, the controversy over the bombing range

-article).
-Personally, I'm "on the fence" about it
+is sure to grow.
+Personally, I'm "on the fence"

-- where else can training take place in such a wide open area
+about it - where else can training take place in such a wide

-on the east coast?
-In today's world, I feel a bit more comfortable
+open area on the east coast?
+In today's world, I feel a bit

-knowing our forces are stationed close enough to defend our
+more comfortable knowing our forces are stationed close enough

-immediate shores.
-On the other hand, the population in the
+to defend our immediate shores.
+On the other hand, the population

-area has increased substantially on the perimeter of the Pine
+in the area has increased substantially on the perimeter of

 that have occurred are quite unsettling.
 It seems that at